kidentify/kID_Unreal/README.md

 All source code that implements kID workflows resides in the [kID](Source/kID_Unreal/kID) folder.
 All of the logic for kID flows is in the [KidWorkflow.cpp](Source/kID_Unreal/kID/KidWorkflow.cpp) class.

-There are 7 widgets implemented as Unreal Blueprints that can be customized.
-Each is in the [Content/FirstPerson/Blueprints/kID](Content/FirstPerson/Blueprints/kID) directory, and can be found and opened from the Content Drawer in Unreal.
+There are 8 widgets implemented as Unreal Blueprints that can be customized.
+Each is in the [Content/FirstPerson/Blueprints/kID](Content/kID/Blueprints) directory, and can be found and opened from the Content Drawer in Unreal.
 The supporting C++ classes are:
 - [PlayerHUDWidget.cpp](Source/kID_Unreal/kID/Widgets/PlayerHUDWidget.cpp): Displays information about the current age status, session id, and challenge id.
 - [DemoControlsWidget.cpp](Source/kID_Unreal/kID/Widgets/DemoControlsWidget.cpp): Displays the location field and a submit button as well as the Clear Session button.
-- [AgeGateWidget.cpp](Source/kID_Unreal/kID/Widgets/AgeGateWidget.cpp): Displays the age gate.
+- [AgeGateWidget.cpp](Source/kID_Unreal/kID/Widgets/AgeGateWidget.cpp): Displays an age gate that requests date of birth.
+- [SliderAgeGateWidget.cpp](Source/kID_Unreal/kID/Widgets/AgeGateWidget.cpp): Displays an age gate that uses a slider to select age in years.
 - [FloatingChallengeWidget.cpp](Source/kID_Unreal/kID/Widgets/FloatingChallengeWidget.cpp): Displays the challenge screen to get parent consent, including the generated QR code.
 - [UnavailableWidget.cpp](Source/kID_Unreal/kID/Widgets/UnavailableWidget.cpp): Blocks play when a player fails the consent challenge or is below the minimum age to play the game.
 - [TestSetChallengeWidget.cpp](Source/kID_Unreal/kID/Widgets/TestSetChallengeWidget.cpp): Calls the `test/set-challenge-status` API to simulate consent for testing purposes.